-DOT’S HOME is a single player game about DOROTHEA (DOT) HAWKINS, a Black young woman in her late 20’s living with her grandmother MAVIS HAWKINS in Detroit, Michigan.
-Following a cryptic conversation with her grandmother, Dot receives a MYSTERIOUS KEY from her grandmother.
+DOT’S HOME is a single player game about DOROTHEA (DOT) HAWKINS, a young Black woman in her late 20’s living with her grandmother MAVIS HAWKINS in Detroit, Michigan.
+Following a cryptic conversation with her grandmother, Dot receives a MYSTERIOUS KEY.
 This key allows Dot to open a door within her house and travel to another space in time within her own family history.

 Behind DOT'S HOME?